Ladgertha/android-interview-questions/README.md

     }
     ```

-* **What is the difference between "throw" and "throws" keyword in Java?**
-    - `throws` is just used to indicated which exception is to be thrown.
-But the `throw` keyword is used to throw some exception from any static block or any method.

 * **What does the `static` word mean in Java?**
     - In case of `static` variable it means that this variable (its' value or the object it references) spans across all instances of enclosing class (changing it in one instance affects all others), while in case of `static` methods it means that these methods can be invoked without an instance of their enclosing class.
 It is useful, for example, when you create util classes that need not be instantiated every time you want to use them.